Summary Dissolution in California

 Use this tool to find a court in your area that processes summary dissolution paperwork.
 Once you find one, bring all of your paperwork and envelopes with them.

-Give all of your paperwork to the clerk, along with the envelopes and your fee.
+Give all your paperwork to the clerk, along with the envelopes and your fee.
 Some clerks will provide you with a Judgment of Dissolution form about your divorce.
 Others will use the envelope you provide to mail it to you.

 Want help with all these forms?
 Get a summary dissolution with Hello Divorce for only $1,500 total for both of you.
 Learn more here.